 A balloon mortgage calculator does the work for you.
-It helps save you time from having to use a regular calculator, by hand calculations and an amortization table.
-Instead, you input data like the price of your property, down payment, mortgage amount, interest rate and loan term.
+It helps save you time from having to use a regular calculator, by-hand calculations, and an amortization table.
+Instead, you input data like the price of your property, down payment, mortgage amount, interest rate, and loan term.

-The balloon mortgage calculator calculates your monthly payment, shows you how much your balloon payment will be and the amount of interest you paid over the term of the loan.
+The balloon mortgage calculator calculates your monthly payment, shows you how much your balloon payment will be, and the amount of interest you paid over the term of the loan.
 The balloon mortgage calculator can be helpful in deciding if a balloon mortgage is right for you.

 Balloon Mortgage Loan Frequently Asked Questions (FAQs)

 Below, we answer some of the frequently asked questions about balloon mortgage loans.
-If you have additional questions or would like to comment on the topic, please visit our forum.

 An ARM is a mortgage that has an interest rate that adjusts after a certain period of time.
 However, the loan isn’t due until the end of the loan term, and there’s no balloon payment.
 This is in contrast to a balloon mortgage that has a lump sum due at the end of the term.

 For example, if you have a 5/1 ARM, it means that your rate is fixed for the first five years of the loan.
 After that, the loan can adjust once per year for the remainder of the loan term.
 However, a balloon mortgage loan generally has a fixed rate that is amortized over 30 years, but the term is generally between five to seven years.
 At the end of the term, a lump sum is due, called the balloon.

 What is the difference between a balloon mortgage and hard money loan?